 - “Uncategorize” the problem.
 If the problem is identified as being like previous problems, some people may only be able to think about it in patterned ways, and dismiss the problem as “just another” marketing or ops problem.
 The point is to generate a concrete, relevant discussion, so if this type of problem has been resolved well in the past, focus on the upside; otherwise, focus on the specific impacts and possible courses of action.

 - Identify all the players and their needs explicitly.
 Before trying to solve the problem, determine who will implement the resolution, who will benefit, and who may lose status, resources, etc. to be sure you’ve included everyone.
 Take all constituents’ needs into account, rather than assuming they’ll adapt easily to your solution.
-Try drafting and considering multiple 80/20 scenarios, in which at least 80 percent of what’s wrong gets fixed, and at least 80 percent of each constituent’s interests gets satisfied.
+Try drafting and considering scenarios that are 80 percent effective, in which at least 80 percent of what’s wrong gets fixed, and at least 80 percent of each constituent’s interests gets satisfied.

 - Watch for organizational implications.
 Be sure to address the problem at the right level of work, hierarchy, and influence.
 Will the resolution hold, both upstream and downstream, based on authority as well as workflow?
 Look for any connections and overlaps between and within problems to find underlying common causes, structures, or belief systems.
 Sometimes you need to solve two problems at once to solve one at all.